DataCamp Competitions are designed to closely mirror data analyst challenges to help learners apply their skills to real-world problems and datasets.

 The Judging criteria section describes how to format your submission file and how your submissions will be evaluated.
 Each competition employs a metric that serves as the objective measure for how competitors are ranked on the leaderboard.

 The Timeline has detailed information on the competition timeline.
-Most DataCamp Competitions include, at a minimum, two deadlines: 1) a submission deadline, after which no new submissions will be accepted, and 2) a voting deadline, after which no new votes be counted towards final evaluation.
-It is very, very important to keep these deadlines in mind.
+Most DataCamp Competitions include, at a minimum, two deadlines: 1) a submission deadline, after which no new submissions will be accepted, and 2) a voting deadline, after which no new upvotes will count towards final evaluation.
+It is important to keep these deadlines in mind.

 Once you have chosen a competition, read and accepted the Rules, and made yourself aware of the competition deadlines, you are ready to start your analysis!